Durham, England: Civil War and Cromwell (1640 to 1660)

 The castle suffered considerable damage and dilapidation during the Commonwealth due to the abolition of the office of bishop (whose residence it was).
 Cromwell confiscated the castle and sold it to the Lord Mayor of London shortly after taking it from the bishop.
 A similar fate befell the cathedral, it being closed in 1650 and used to incarcerate 3,000 Scottish prisoners, who were marched south after the Battle of Dunbar.
 Graffiti left by them can still be seen today etched into the interior stone.

 At the Restoration in 1660, John Cosin (a former canon) was appointed bishop (in office: 1660–1672) and set about a major restoration project.
 This included the commissioning of the famous elaborate woodwork in the cathedral choir, the font cover and the Black Staircase in the castle.
 Bishop Cosin's successor Bishop Lord Nathaniel Crewe (in office: 1674–1721) carried out other renovations both to the city and to the cathedral.

 18th century

-In the 18th century a plan to turn Durham into a seaport through the digging of a canal north to join the River Team, a tributary of the River Tyne near Gateshead, was proposed by John Smeaton.
+A plan to turn Durham into a seaport through the digging of a canal north to join the River Team, a tributary of the River Tyne near Gateshead, was proposed by John Smeaton.
 Nothing came of the plan, but the statue of Neptune in the Market Place was a constant reminder of Durham's maritime possibilities.

 The thought of ships docking at the Sands or Millburngate remained fresh in the minds of Durham merchants.
 In 1758, a new proposal hoped to make the Wear navigable from Durham to Sunderland by altering the river's course, but the increasing size of ships made this impractical.
 Moreover, Sunderland had grown as the north east's main port and centre for shipping.

 In 1787, the Durham infirmary was founded.

 The 18th century also saw the rise of the trade-union movement in the city.